Low on energy? Coffee bean shortage impacts Austin

 The company would not provide more information on what products were out and in which locations.

-To get their beans to Austin, master roaster Jack Ranstrom usually plans months ahead of time.
+To get its beans to Austin, Master Roaster Jack Ranstrom usually plans months ahead of time.
 This time, he bought his coffee contracts even earlier.

-“I noticed that the shortages just were going deep into the year, so I went ahead and planned for a year on my Sumatra coffees,” Ranstrom says.
+“I noticed that the shortages just were going deep into the year, so I went ahead and planned for a year on my Sumatra coffees,” Ranstrom said.

-University of Texas supply chain expert Edward Anderson says one reason behind the coffee bean shortage is due to drought in places like Brazil, which is the world’s biggest producer.
+University of Texas supply chain expert Edward Anderson said one reason behind the coffee bean shortage is due to drought in places like Brazil, which is the world’s biggest producer.

-“Some coffee regions… have only had half the rain that they expected during the growing season,” says Anderson.
+“Some coffee regions… have only had half the rain that they expected during the growing season,” said Anderson.

-He says countries are dipping into their stockpiles to make up for that.
+He said countries are dipping into their stockpiles to make up for that.

-“So we’re getting our coffee but we’re running out of our stockpile,” he explains.
+“So we’re getting our coffee, but we’re running out of our stockpile,” he explained.

-“Because of the surge in demand post-COVID and congestion in ports, there’s a shortage of those and without those…can’t transport coffee,” Anderson says.
+“Because of the surge in demand post-COVID and congestion in ports, there’s a shortage of those, and without those… can’t transport coffee,” Anderson said.

-Ranstrom says, while he’s seen impacts on coffee crops from things like bugs and droughts in the past, the shipping container challenges have pushed prices up across the board.
+Ranstrom said while he’s seen impacts on coffee crops from things like bugs and droughts in the past, the shipping container challenges have pushed prices up across the board.

-Mozart’s owner says they’re paying about $15,000 more per week for coffee.
+Mozart’s owner said they’re paying about $15,000 more per week for coffee.

-So far, they’re absorbing those costs so that customers can still enjoy their beverage for the same price; it just may have a slightly different taste that Ranstrom says most people probably won’t notice.
+So far, they’re absorbing those costs so customers can still enjoy their beverages for the same price; it just may have a slightly different taste that Ranstrom said most people probably won’t notice.

-“There’s going to be substitutions in blends and substitutions in single origin coffees, and there are going to be some flavor offsets,” he says.
+“There’s going to be substitutions in blends and substitutions in single origin coffees, and there are going to be some flavor offsets,” he said.

 According to the International Coffee Organization, average prices rose by more than 10% in May, the highest monthly average since 2017.